Sondzus/MathStat474/README.md

 # MathStat474
 Welcome to Math 474 @ IIT by Sonja Petrović.
-We are following the following course textbook:  *Walpole, Meyers, Meyers, Ye:  Probability and Statistics for Engineers and Scientists*, 9th edition.
+The section numbres in the tables below refer to the following course textbook:  *Walpole, Meyers, Meyers, Ye:  Probability and Statistics for Engineers and Scientists*, 9th edition.

 ## Weeks 1 & 2